mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 > with joy.
 > No one touches.

-This is inscription on [Ryōkan’s?] tombstone. *[he repeats it]*
+This is [the] inscription on [Ryōkan’s?] tombstone. *[he repeats it]*

 This is my translation; do you understand this?

 *[Someone says “no.” Laughter.]*

+(Note: It took many listenings to get the words of the inscription, and the above still might not be 100% right.)

 *[discussion about the words]*

 *[more laughter]*

-(Note: It took many listenings to get the words of the inscription, and it still might not be 100% right.)

 This is language, okay? *[laughter]* You don’t understand, but *I* understand. *[laughter]* So that is my individual understanding, okay?
 But I understand pretty well. *[laughter]* But using my pronunciation, you don't understand.